ivellios/django-rotv-apps/README.md

 # Contributing

 If you wish to join us and develop the package and the service together with us, feel free to contact us at [redakcja@raportobiezyswiata.tv](mailto:redakcja@raportobiezyswiata.tv).
 Also you can always create a new Issue for enhancement or Pull Request here at GitHub.
 They all will be very welcome.

+# Changelog

+**2.2.3:**
+- added email notification for new events added
+- activation of event logged with date/time
+- added created/modified for event (MediaPatronage)
+- added action to admin for bulk activation of events